-When I started modelling, I kept my eye on what the makeup artists were doing, how they applied the makeup on me and other models and what products they were using.
+When I started modeling, I kept my eye on what the makeup artists were doing, how they applied the makeup on me and other models, and what products they were using.
 I loved the varied, creative work they were doing and found the people I worked with incredibly inspirational.
 They also gathered that I was friendly and harmless enough, so when I asked them about what they were doing, they were more than happy to offer me all the tips they could offer.

 As you started out as a model in the makeup industry, you already have quite a bit of experience being the “canvas.”
 Do you find you approach your clients differently because of your past experience?

 Absolutely!
 I have had hundreds of makeup artists work on me, and from watching them, I learnt both what to do, and what NOT to do.
 I knew for instance, how I disliked it when a makeup artist used really rough, scratchy brushes, so I only invest in the softest, finest brushes, which my clients now love and compliment me on.
 Another example is hygiene, some makeup artists would be munching on food while applying makeup, others wouldn’t wash their hands, or wouldn’t disinfect their brushes between models, so I learnt that a basic level of professionalism, hygiene and a polished demeanour would immediately put me ahead of many of my peers.

 You have quite an impressive portfolio—what are you most proud of to-date, and what’s been the best experience so far?